stfc/PSyclone/examples/gocean/eg4/README.md

       double gravity
       ){

-Attempting to generate an OpenACC version of that same example by
+Similarly, we can generate an OpenACC version of the same example by
 doing:

 ```sh
 psyclone -api "gocean1.0" -s ./acc_transform.py alg_kern_use_var.f90
 ```

-should (see Issue #663) cause PSyclone to raise a `TransformationError`.
-This is because the ACCRoutineTrans is written to work with the fparser2 parse tree and not the PSyIR for the kernel (Issue #490).
-It therefore cannot be used in combination with the KernelGlobalsToArguments transformation (which is required because `kern_use_var` accesses `data_mod::gravity`).
-Note there is currently a bug (#663) that means that no error is raised and there is a mismatch between the generated kernel and the PSy-layer code which calls it.
+which write the OpenACC PSy- and Algorithm-layer code to stdout with the used kernel inlined in the PSy-layer.

-In addition, although the kernels named in the Invoke would be transformed, the other kernels that they then call would not and this means that they would not be compiled for execution on the OpenACC device.
+However, attempting the  `alg_kern_call_kern`, although the kernels named in the Invoke would be transformed, the other kernels that they then call would not and this means that they would not be compiled for execution on the OpenACC device.
 Support for recursive kernel transformation is the subject of [Issue #342](https://github.com/stfc/PSyclone/issues/342) and will be demonstrated by: